 Our criminal defense attorneys defend clients against various types of theft charges and other violent crimes like homicide, manslaughter, and assault and battery, as well as drug offenses, DWI, protective order violations, and much more.
 In addition to civilian criminal defense, Attorney Wilkie also provides legal services for members of the armed services, including military court-martial, fraternization, and military hazing.

-For a free initial consultation and to create an attorney-client relationship today, contact the Jacksonville armed robbery lawyers at Wilkie Law firm by calling (910) 333-9626 today.
+For an initial consultation and to create an attorney-client relationship today, contact the Jacksonville armed robbery lawyers at Wilkie Law firm by calling (910) 333-9626 today.